apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, the `from_json` functions supports two modes - `PERMISSIVE` and `FAILFAST`.
 The modes can be set via the `mode` option.
 The default mode became `PERMISSIVE`.
 In previous versions, behavior of `from_json` did not conform to either `PERMISSIVE` nor `FAILFAST`, especially in processing of malformed JSON records.
 For example, the JSON string `{"a" 1}` with the schema `a INT` is converted to `null` by previous versions but Spark 3.0 converts it to `Row(null)`.

-  - In Spark version 2.4 and earlier, the `from_json` function produces `null`s for JSON strings and JSON datasource skips the same independetly of its mode if there is no valid root JSON token in its input (` ` for example).
+  - In Spark version 2.4 and earlier, the `from_json` function produces `null`s for JSON strings without valid root JSON tokens (` ` for example).
 Since Spark 3.0, such input is treated as a bad record and handled according to specified mode.
 For example, in the `PERMISSIVE` mode the ` ` input is converted to `Row(null, null)` if specified schema is `key STRING, value INT`.

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.